People's democratic dictatorship: Political theory

 At its founding the PRC took the form of a people's democratic dictatorship.
 On September 29, 1949, the CPPCC unanimously adopted the Common Program as the basic political program for the country following the success of the Chinese Communist Revolution.
 The Common Program defined China as a new democratic country which would practice a people's democratic dictatorship led by the proletariat and based on an alliance of workers and peasants which would unite all of China's democratic classes (defined as those opposing imperialism, feudalism, and bureaucratic capitalism and favoring an independent China).

 In a Maoist political framework, revolutionary consciousness and revolutionary activity distinguish "the people" from counter-revolutionaries.
-Within the PRC, the democracy includes united revolutionary classes and supportive political parties operating under the leadership of the CCP.
+Within the PRC, the democracy includes united revolutionary classes and supportive political parties led by the CCP.
 It could include workers, peasants, intellectuals, petite bourgeoisie, and even national bourgeoisie who supported the revolutionary project.
 With regard to the inclusion of members of the national bourgeoisie, Mao stated, "[I]n order to counter the oppression of imperialism and improve its own underdeveloped economic status, China must use all the advantages of the national economy and the people's livelihood, not harmful urban and rural capitalist factors, to unite the national bourgeoisie and work together.
 Our current policy is to control capitalism, not to eliminate it."

 "The people" thus encompasses the vast majority of the population.
 They can and are encouraged to participate democratically.
 Those regarded as counter-revolutionary are subject to the coercion implicit in the "dictatorship" until they are reformed.

 Mao stated that in this early period after the revolution, the focus is on "democracy for the people and dictatorship over the reactionaries."
 As historian Rebecca Karl summarizes:

 With this theoretical justification, a dual state form was promoted: a democratic one for "the people" and a dictatorship for all others.
 There was no pretense as to non-partiality.
 The PRC state was a state for revolutionary people -- the coalition of peasant and proletariat as well as those who could claim to have the correct revolutionary consciousness.

 People's democratic dictatorship is a method of democratic centralism which depends on the mass line.
 According to CCP General Secretary Xi Jinping, China's system is a socialist state under a working-class led people's democratic dictatorship "which is under the leadership of the CPC ... and the principle of democratic centralism."